”The more you engage in any type of emotion or behavior the greater your desire for it will become”.

 - 56% shows problematic texting behaviour.

-Internet problems covers a range of severity namely:
+Problematic internet use covers a range of severity namely:

 Mild problems we perceive among typical well-functioning individuals who texts multiple times per hour or ignore family and friends at get together in favor of texting.